Matkatamiba/Majesty-Chatbot/README.md

 Since this won't be very broadly used, I'm not going to host a server for it like other discord bots do.
-It's easy enough to set up your own bot to run it when you need it (for the like 5 people this is relevant to).
 To set up a bot account on Discord, you will need to follow these steps:

 - Download Python 3 (https://www.python.org/downloads/).